dannydyl/FPGA-UARTKeyDisplay/README.md

 This project implements a UART-based 7-segment display controller using the Basys3 FPGA development board.
 The project was designed and implemented using Vivado Xilinx tools and Putty for UART communication.
 The system operates at a baud rate of 9600 and displays received ASCII codes from the keyboard on a 7-segment display in hexadecimal format.

+## Demonstration Video

+A demonstration video of the project in action has been uploaded to YouTube.
+You can view the video here: [https://youtu.be/WaozhYVn_Zg?si=F1MF-Ug1CNx5bzmo]

 ## Features

 - **UART Receiver**: Captures serial data at a baud rate of 9600.